myshkin5/aws-musings/README.md

 Whether you are adding new content or forking `aws-musings` into a whole new direction (pull requests are always welcome), you will need to have an S3 bucket to host the CloudFormation scripts.
 You can upload some of the simple scripts directly into the AWS console but most of the scripts pull down supporting scripts from S3 or have nested CloudFormation scripts (which must be pulled from S3).
 In most cases you won't have update permissions to the default `aws-musings-us-east-1` S3 bucket.

-Simply create your own S3 bucket that you can read and write to, set the path to the bucket via the `--url` command line option, then run the `./scripts/upload.sh` script.
-Any `create-*` script run with the same `--url` option will pull all scripts (CloudFormation and otherwise) from the specified S3 bucket.
+Simply create your own S3 bucket that you can read and write to, set the path to the bucket via the `AWS_MUSINGS_S3_URL` environment variable, then run the `./scripts/upload.sh` script.
+Any `create-*` script executed with the same `AWS_MUSINGS_S3_URL` variable will pull all scripts (CloudFormation and otherwise) from the specified S3 bucket.

 NOTE: Take care not to have sensitive content in your `aws-musings` working directory such as passwords or private keys.
 All files in your working directory are uploaded to the S3 bucket